olt/glazier/README.md

 Now that the compilers are installed, we need to set a few things up first:

-* start an SDK shell via `setenv.cmd /Release /x86`
+* start an SDK shell (e.g. Windows SDK 7.1 Command Prompt) and call `setenv.cmd /Release /x86`
+* set RELAX=c:\relax
+* set OPT=c:\opt
+* run `cd c:\relax`
 * run `c:\relax\bin\setup.cmd` once to set up links and environment variables

+You might need to start the shell as administrator: right-click on the command prompt icon in the Windows menu.

 You should end up with something resembling this structure: